How to run a half marathon in 2 hours involves a 9.09 per mile pace and a great deal of persistence on the part of the athlete.

 What is beautiful about it all is that my goal is less difficult and challenging as yours is and we are in this together.

-Writing down goals will help you visually see your 2 hour half marathon goal and remind you of what you have to do and get you out the door when no one is there to care if you do or not.
+Writing down goals will help you visually see your 2 hour half marathon goal and remind you of what you have to do.

-Forbes magazine did a great article called 10 Things You Should Know About Goals that pertains a great deal to a goal as lofty as running a 2 hour half marathon time.
+Forbes magazine did a great article called 10 Things You Should Know About Goals that pertains to running a 2 hour half marathon time.

 Our brains, according to neuroscience research, release more dopamine as we draw closer to our goal.